 Resellers are important to the Lifeline program.
 They support consumer choice and affordability.
 The proposed FCC changes will have a negative impact on the industry and the families that it supports.
 The proposal to remove wireless resellers from the Lifeline space would:

-- Harm consumers by forcing more than 7 million or roughly 70% of all Lifeline subscribers to find a new Lifeline service provider, leaving some with no wireless or wireline service options.
+- harm consumers by forcing more than 7 million (or roughly 70%) of all Lifeline subscribers to find a new Lifeline service provider

 - NOT bridge the digital divide by spurring additional facilities deployment or more affordable services.

 - upend the states’ role in designating ETCs, as well as the reliance interests of wireless resellers.

 As the preference and demand for mobile voice and broadband services has increased, Wireless resellers have willingly sought ETC designations and relieved landline providers of the obligation to provide Lifeline service.
 It is not clear why the FCC is taking such actions against a program that has been so helpful to low-income Americans.
 Among those it helps are seniors and veterans who may be retired, disabled, on fixed income, as well as other Americans who are looking for work.

 NaLA Asks FCC to Reconsider Lifeline Reform Plans

 NaLA proposes adopting conduct-based standards and agent registration to properly focus on bad actors rather than efforts that will harm consumers.
 “The FCC should freeze or roll-back the minimum service standards and voice support phase-out that threaten to deny consumers access to affordable choices that best meet their needs.”
 The National Association of Regulatory Utility Commissioners (NARUC) has also contributed a budget in support of NaLA’s initiatives in this matter.